monking/punch/README.md

 punch
 =====

-Bash script to track time on projects in CSV files.
+Bash script to track time in CSV files.

 Installation
 ------------